stephenreid321/greenpill/Transcripts/Impact Certificates – Evan Miyazono, Head of Research at Protocol Labs – Green Pill 21.md

 you're really just representing some sub-block of all of human activity it's a very small sub-block um but the idea is that with [[impact certificate|impact certificates]] you probably want these to be able to merge scalably so you can describe uh whatever level you can succinctly [2211](https://www.youtube.com/watch?v=kyo5SxtSJ9U&t=2211.119s)

-describe whatever level of impact you're thinking of right okay so it seems like kind of hyper certificates as a as a data layer for collective decision mechanisms is maybe one thing that i heard there but uh yeah they seem like they could be really powerful um what is it like this is kind of like what is the what does [2231](https://www.youtube.com/watch?v=kyo5SxtSJ9U&t=2231.599s)
+describe whatever level of impact you're thinking of right okay so it seems like kind of hypercertificates as a as a data layer for collective decision mechanisms is maybe one thing that i heard there but uh yeah they seem like they could be really powerful um what is it like this is kind of like what is the what does [2231](https://www.youtube.com/watch?v=kyo5SxtSJ9U&t=2231.599s)

 the world look like in which your maximally successful or like [[impact certificate|impact certificates]] are maximally successful look like you know take us take us from barter to supermarket on this one like what is what it take us into the future of if it's maximally successful what it looks like i wish i could the best i can do is like point in the general direction and say i [2248](https://www.youtube.com/watch?v=kyo5SxtSJ9U&t=2248.88s)